moorepants/dissertation/control.rst

 ------------------

-It turns out that the bicycle can be stablized with simple feedback of roll angle or roll rate.
+It turns out that the bicycle can be stablized with simple feedback of roll angle or roll rate, with the combinatio of both being working in most cases.
 [Mutsaerts2010]_ in fact demonstrates the simple roll rate feedback stabilization with a small robotic bicycle.
-But these are not necessarily good controllers, and certainly not controllers which mimic the human controller.
+But these are not necessarily good controllers, and certainly not controllers which mimic the human.
 Regardless, their simplicity allows one to  demonstrate some of the interesting system dynamics.
-Take for example Charlie riding on the Rigidcl bicycle at 5.0 m/s (unstable in weave).
-The linear Whipple model steer torque to roll and steer angle transfer functions are
+Take for example Charlie riding on the Rigidcl bicycle at 7 m/s.
+The linear Whipple model about the nominal configuration gives the steer torque and roll torque to roll and steer angle transfer functions as

 .. math::
+   :label: eqExampleBicycleTransferFunctions

    \left(\frac{\phi}{T_\phi}\right)_b(s) =
    \frac{0.0095052 (s+26.32) (s+16.78)}